-- Eventually the tips of the cane will wear out and need to be replaced.
+- Eventually, the cane tips will wear out and need to be replaced.
 Because they fit snugly, you sometimes need to use a blow dryer to heat the tip where it meets the cane, in order to loosen it.
 Try working a bobby pin between the tip and the cane handle to break the suction first.

 If possible, don’t do what I did (grab a cane from the nearest drug store).
 At the time, I did it because Dad was coming out of the hospital and I didn’t have time to consult with his doctor about what type of cane was best for him.
 I just wanted to be sure he wouldn’t fall.

 In reality, if you or your senior loved one are transitioning to a cane, you hopefully have the time to go to the physician or work with a physical therapist to decide what type of cane is best.